deepikavatsa/PEPN-GRN/README.md

 _**FOR PEPN-GRN_v3 implementation:**_
 For PEPN-GRN_v3 implementation, first run PEPN-GRN_v1 to obtain edge probabilities.
 The edge probabilities generated are used as edge features in the logistic regression part of PEPN-GRN_v3.
-'_log_regression_' folder contains another '_sourcefiles_' folder containing code files for logistic regression implementation of PEPN-GRN_v3 method.
-Edge probabilities from PEPN-GRN_v1 are stored in the '_input-files_' folder under '_log_regression_' folder.
+'_log-regression_' folder contains another '_sourcefiles_' folder containing code files for logistic regression implementation of PEPN-GRN_v3 method.
+Edge probabilities from PEPN-GRN_v1 are stored in the '_input-files_' folder under '_log-regression_' folder.
 '_run_log-regression.sh_' is the shell script to run the logistic regression part of the PEPN-GRN_v3 on discretized 10-gene and 100-gene DREAM4 data sets.

 Note: All the source code is written in MATLAB (using MATLAB R2015a).
 A shell script is used to run the code.

-PEPN-GRN is based on Petri nets.
 All the code is written by Vatsa, D.